 To find out how much you can release, you can look at the property prices in your area or speak to a real estate agent.
-You can then use an online equity release calculator to help you determine how much you could release.
+You can then use an online equity release quote generator to help you determine how much you could release.

 This is the most important step to take: